 020 7832 3200

 Prior to coming to the Bar Justin worked in the family law department at the Aboriginal Legal Service of Western Australia (a legal aid organisation for Aboriginal Australians), assisting on private and public child disputes and financial matters.
-He has also volunteered at the National Centre for Domestic Violence in London.
+He also volunteered at the National Centre for Domestic Violence in London.

 Justin undertook a post-graduate degree focusing on international and comparative family law and policy, and undertaking research into the law and policy relating to domestic and international surrogacy.
+His studies at University and for the Bar were supported by scholarships and bursaries.

 University of Cambridge LLM (2012)